scalacenter/scala-3-migration-guide/docs/compatibility.md

 Setting metaprogramming aside, a Scala 2.13 source code can rather easily be translated into a Scala 3 source code.
 Once you have it, you will be able to use the new powerful features of Scala 3, which have no equivalent in Scala 2.
-Obviously you will lose the source code forward compatibility by doing so.
+Obviously by doing so you will exceed the limits of Scala 2.13 forward compatibility with Scala 3 source code.
-But amazingly, you can still have compatibility at compile time thanks to the TASTy reader.
+But, amazingly, you can still have compatibility at compile time thanks to the TASTy reader.
-As we will see in more details, it permits forward compatibility on many new features, except the most exotic ones.
+As we will see in more detail, it permits forward compatibility on many new features, except the most exotic ones.
 This is a breakthrough in the Scala programming history.

 ## Compile Time